Jelleas/MokumAirlinesPython/readme.md

 *tripName,numPassengers,endLocation

-------, anyone for a game of hangman?
+Anyone for a game of hangman?
+I got a word with six letters.
 Quick clarification: numPassengers is the number of passengers that hop on the plane at the start of the trip, endLocation = the destination of those passengers.
 Please note that if the plane does not pass the destination the passengers want to go to.
 They will remain in the plane.